-Beyond that, no other substantial fines and also no non-monetary sanctions were imposed on Gigaset in the 2021 financial year for non-compliance with laws and regulations.
+No substantial fines or non-monetary sanctions were imposed on Gigaset in the 2022 financial year for non-compliance with laws and regulations.

 Overview of the GRI indicators in the Sustainable Code declaration

 In this Sustainable Code declaration, we have reported according to the "comply or explain" principle on the GRI indicators listed below.
 This document refers to the GRI Standards 2016, unless otherwise noted in the table.